 Our hands are tools that are essential to everyday life.
 How many activities do we participate in every day that don’t actually involve our hands in some way?
-Brushing our teeth, driving a car, writing or typing, eating a meal… All of these tasks require our hands.
+Brushing our teeth, driving a car, writing or typing, eating a meal… All of these tasks require our hands and wrists.
 When we injure our hands or wrists in some way, it hinders our everyday functioning.
 However, of the many daily threats to our hands and wrists, one of the most common of these is Carpal Tunnel Syndrome.

 Carpal Tunnel Syndrome, or CTS, occurs when the median nerve in the wrist suffers pinching or inflammation.
 In turn, this compression can lead to pain or immobility in the wrists, hands, or fingers.
 Our median nerves are the main transmitters of neurological signals to our arms.
 As such, these nerves run from the shoulder, down the arm, and through the wrist to innervate our hands.
 Significantly, these important nerves supply movement and sensation to our forearms, thumbs, and the first three fingers of each hand.

 These median nerves often encounter obstructions as they travel through the carpal tunnel in the wrist, however.
 The carpal bones of the wrist—as well as the tendons and ligaments that bind the wrist together—create the carpal tunnel.
 When someone has a Carpal Tunnel Syndrome diagnosis, this is the area that is most affected.

 In addition, a main player in this group of structures is the transverse carpal ligament.
 This structure covers the median nerve on the inside of the wrist and reduces the volume of the carpal tunnel.